EUTA Special Edition: EU responses to COVID-19 (Coronavirus) crisis

 Reduction recovery interest rate to 0.01%

 The recovery interest rate will be reduced from 4% to 0.01% on an annual basis.
 This measure will take effect on 23 March 2020 and will apply to all taxes due.
-The temporary reduction in principle lasts for three months.
+The temporary reduction in principle lasts until 1 October 2020.
 For situations where the taxpayer is entitled to recovery interest, the 4% interest rate remains applicable.

 No payment default penalty

 The Dutch Tax Administration will not impose penalties for late payments of wage tax or value added tax as of 12 March 2020.
 Penalties for late payment that already have been imposed, will be annulled.

 Businesses that expect a lower or higher taxable profit for 2020 due to the impact of the COVID-19 crisis can request a revised provisional corporate or personal income tax assessment for 2020.
 A refund will be provided if the revised tax assessment is lower than the taxes that have already been paid in the first months of 2020.

 The tax interest rate will be reduced to 0.01% on an annual basis (currently 8% for corporate income tax and 4% for other taxes).
 As a result, the risk of tax interest due to a misjudged estimate of the expected taxable profit should be remote.
 The temporary rate reduction will be effective as of 1 June 2020 for all taxes except for personal income tax, for which it will be effective as of 1 July 2020, and lasts in principle until 1 October 2020.